AndersBNielsen/Relatively-Universal-ROM-Programmer/README.md

 This is meant to be a cheap way to program W27C512 EEPROMs which require 14V erasure voltage and 12V programming voltage...
 Or basically any other 24/28/32 pin ROM requiring from 5V to 27V programming/erasure voltage.

+You can either make your own, get a PCB from JLCPCB using the guide below or order a kit with SMD components presoldered from iMania.dk (sockets available if needed).
 Kits with SMD components presoldered are available from my store, iMania.dk: https://www.imania.dk/index.php?currency=EUR&cPath=204&sort=5a&language=en

 Requires a dev board with a processor or microcontroller.
 Like a [65uino](https://github.com/AndersBNielsen/65uino) or Arduino Uno for instance.